 Big Toe Pain: Sesamoid Pathology

 They usually ossify by multiple centers of ossification and rarely this bone can develop an incomplete fusion and bipartide sesamoids have been reported from 7-30% of the time and usually involve the tibial (medial and larger of the two bones) and are usually found to be bilateral.
-They are infrequently symptomatic however, their tortuous circulation make them prone to slow healing and potential for avascular necrosis when injured.
+They are infrequently symptomatic; however, their tortuous circulation makes them prone to slow healing and potential for avascular necrosis when injured.

 Types of Sesamoid Injuries